-Before joining Edelman, I held various positions in a leading global business advisory firm, guiding clients in their public affairs and communication engagements.
+Before joining Fourtold, I held various positions in two leading global advisory firms, guiding clients in their public affairs and communication engagements.
+In my latest role, I was a member of the Brussels office’s management team and head of the healthcare practice.

-Previously, I assisted a Member of the European Parliament focusing on public health and food policies.
+Previously, I assisted a Member of the European Parliament focusing on health and food policies.

 My Proudest Achievements

 My proudest achievement to date is probably being able to mentor students and young professionals on how to approach and navigate the complex public affairs environment.
-I’ve been providing lectures in public affairs and government relations at my former university since 2017: I have to say that interacting with students and coaching them on how to understand public affairs is extremely rewarding.
+I’ve been providing lectures in public affairs and government relations for a number of years now, and I still feel that interacting with students and coaching them on how to understand public affairs is extremely rewarding.
 At the same time, it allows me to think about my profession from the outside, which is always a good exercise in order to come up with fresh ideas and new strategies.

 - Bachelor’s degree in Political Science from the University of Trieste